alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 A material circular indeterminate progress bar can be animated by altering SVG properties in parallel:

-1. The entire progress bar is rotated indefinitely about the center of the canvas from 0° to 720°over the course of 4.444s.
+1. The entire progress bar is rotated indefinitely about the center of the canvas from 0° to 720° over the course of 4.444s.

 2. The progress bar's starting stroke position (i.e. trimPathOffset) is animated from 0.0 to 0.25 over the course of 1.333s.
 In this example, it could also be